 Pleased as man with man to dwell,

-Jesus, our Emmanuel.’
+Jesus, our Emmanuel.

 We ought to look back at the incarnation and fall down metaphorically in adoration, just as the shepherds did two thousand years ago when they gazed on the tiny, swaddled second Person of the Trinity.

 Christ rose from the dead – he is a living Saviour.
 He is no baby king, or a dead hero, but a powerful God.
 He will come again.
-He will return to end all things and to bring in the new heavens and a new earth.
+He will return to end all things and to bring in the new heavens and the new earth.
 This is a future he has promised will come to fulfilment, and when God promises something will happen, it happens.

 Let us Christians remember that fact.
 We must press forward.
 It is no use wishing things were as they used to be; we must work towards the great harvest that is to come.
-If we are blinkered by nostalgia this Christmastime, as understandable as it might be when the world around us seems to have gone to pot, we will cease to run the race.
+If we are blindsided by nostalgia this Christmastime, as understandable as it might be when the world around us seems to have gone to pot, we will cease to run the race.
 You can’t look backwards while pressing onwards.